shawry6/TenderMarket/README.md

-# TenderMarket
+# MartianMarket

 ## Summary

-This application is an online tender or bidding system for the DJM Tender Billboard to assign winning tenders to respective projects online.
+This application is an online auction system for the Martian Land Foundation to auction available resources on Mars.

 ### Demo App

-Click [here](https://shawry6.github.io/TenderMarket/frontend/index.html#) to launch the TenderMarket application.
+Click [here](frontend/index.html) to launch the MartianMarket application.
+# martian_auction_market